google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 The other default settings are sufficient, so click "Start Reduction".

-This time, you will not see the worker rendering images, as most attempts will cause the worker to crash, as expected.
+This time, you will not see the worker rendering images, because the "Skip Render" option has been set.
+This is because to reduce a shader compiler crash bug there is no need to actually render using the shader if it compiles successfully.

 Once the reduction has finished, refresh the page and you should see the result.